 The game plays fairly quickly, only has a few actions you’ll be taking throughout the game, but demands a fair amount of inference and deduction to solve tough cases as you race to get there before time runs out.

 For a card game that probably only “needs” a stack of ~50 cards, the board it comes with, as well as tokens and the cards themselves, are great.
 None of it feels unnecessary either, and the added components give a more epic, narrative sweep to a game that otherwise could easily feel more like the filler that its play time suggests.

 How the Game Plays

 If you’ve played Hanabi, you understand the central premise.
 I’ve heard the designer doesn’t actually like the comparison to Hanabi, but I’m not sure why, because this is Hanabi…but with an actual, honest-to-goodness game built around it.
+I don’t dislike Hanabi, but there’s simply more here to luxuriate in.
 That should hook a lot of players.

 The different areas you need to solve for make this feel like an actual case to solve.
 I’ve heard this can feel abstract to some, but I actually think it feels about as thematic as one could expect for a card game that plays in under 30 minutes.

 Longtime gamers will also know that in games like this, there are clues, and then there are clues.
 Some things that you’ll say will have layers of implied meaning embedded in them, and your friends’ ability to decipher these meanings can make or break a session.
 This can make it frustrating for those without experience in such games, but immensely satisfying when a clever clue is correctly interpreted.

 I haven’t talked about player ability cards and the different cases.
 Both of these add significantly to the game, and represent ways to cater the game to your group.
 I like these kind of elements in games.